mufpga/MicroFPGA/tutorials/changing_pins.md

 const ADDR = {31,30,20,28,23,22,21,29};
 ```

-Finally, compile and update the firmware on the FPGA.
+Finally, compile and update the firmware on the FPGA (see [Installing and building MicroFPGA](installing_microfpga.md) for a walkthrough).

+For more details on the analog channels addresses, consult the [Analog input mapping](ai_mapping.md) note.